 i'm currently teaching modeling social data (apam e4990) in columbia's applied mathematics department (spring of 2019). i've taught this course in 2017 and 2015 as well.

-i'm currently co-teaching computational social science (apam e4990) in columbia's applied mathematics department in the spring of 2013.
+i co-taught computational social science (apam e4990) in columbia's applied mathematics department in the spring of 2013.

 i taught data-driven modeling (apam e4990) in columbia's applied mathematics department in the spring of 2012, a course on data mining and applied machine learning. see the current course site and related code for more information.